olleepalmer/olleepalmer.github.io/quantitative-review.md

 ---
 layout: service
 title: "Quantitative review"
-subhead: "Draw back the curtain on your analytics data to find the biggest levers to pull to grow your online business"
+subhead: "Look under the hood of your business through analytics data to identify what's working, what's not and understand the changes you need to make to hit your growth targets"
 permalink: "/services/quantitative-review/"
 slug: "quantitative-review"
 ---